uber-archive/idl/README.md

     origin  ssh://git@github.com/uber/foo-service.git (fetch)
     origin  ssh://git@github.com/uber/foo-service.git (push)

-The idl folder for your service mirrors these two addresses.
+The idl directory for your service mirrors these two addresses.
 Assuming the output above, the idl path for the service being authoring will be `./idl/github.com/uber/foo-service/`.
-This folder will contain the thrift IDL files that will be published to your idl registry repo when `idl publish` is executed.
-The IDL files in this particular sub-folder are to be manually managed by service authors.
+This directory will contain the thrift IDL files that will be published to your idl registry repo when `idl publish` is executed.
+The IDL files in this particular sub-directory are to be manually managed by service authors.

-All other folders are contain service defitions for services being consumed and should not be edited/modified and should only be consulted as a reference when looking up a type definition for a service or a function definition for a service being consumed.
+All other directories are contain service defitions for services being consumed and should not be edited/modified and should only be consulted as a reference when looking up a type definition for a service or a function definition for a service being consumed.